andredsferreira/andre-kb/docs/cloud-native/designing-cloud-native-applications.md

 why monitoring is important), or in a specific date with warning to the consumers.
 Deprecation is kinda of like a signal "this works but start migrating away".

+## Service Communication

+*Internal communication*: Between the services inside a cluster (service-to-service, in the case of Kubernetes, pod-to-pod communication).

+*External communication*: Anything that is external to the cluster, for example traffic to a DBMS, or the Internet.

+### Protocols

+For external communication HTTP is the main protocol used (Websockets can also be used).

+For internal communication more performant options are available such as gRPC (runs over HTTP/2).
+When event driven designs are in place however, message protocols are employed: such as AMQP, or MQTT (both use WebSockets over TCP).

+### Idempotency

+*Idempotency*: Being able to run the same operation multiple times without changing the result.

+Design communication to be idempotent: if the same message ends up in a service twice (because of a failure or retry policy) the service needs to produce the same result.
+A good way to ensure this is to add a UUID to the message, the service only processes if the IDs are different (i.e, you check if the message with that UUID has already been processed).